thhomas/ol-comparison-tools/README.md

 ```
 to your HTML page.

+To browse examples,

+* install dependencies with `npm install`
-To browse examples, start a web server with `npm run serve` and browse http://localhost:8080/examples/example.html.
+* start a web server with `npm run serve` and browse http://localhost:8080/examples/example.html.

 To run tests, either do `npm run test` or start a web server and browse http://localhost:8080/test/TestRunner.html file.

+If you want to hack/modify the plugin, you can rebuild it doing `npm run build`.